Jason Soles of Gods Below Interview

 Jason Soles: I don't like it.

-I think that art should evoke emotion.
+I think it is kind of a meaningless term, like “horror”.
+Art should evoke emotion.
 It should evoke a response, and I think a lot of art, if not most good art, is dark.
 And if you're not being questioned and questioning what you're looking at, if it's not provoking thought, it's not doing its job.
+If you're just creating art for the sake of it being dark, you've missed the point.
+So I'm not a fan of dark art per se, although I realize that for many my work often falls into that category.

 Marc17: Do you have any advice for aspiring professional artists or artists that wish to become professional?
 Or at least solo work.

-Jason Soles: So stick to your vision and work hard.
+Jason Soles: Stick to your vision and work hard.
 Develop your skills.

-Do not, don't, get bogged down by failure or if something isn't matching your vision.
+Do not get bogged down by failure or if something isn't matching or living up to your vision.
 Everything's an experience and you learn more from doing than not doing.
 Even if you're not happy with the piece, the next piece will be better.
 Constantly develop, constantly sharpen, and constantly keep working.
-It's one of those things, I'm a big believer in practicing your craft until it's perfected.
+I'm a big believer in practicing your craft until it's perfected.

 I spent COVID with a kind of a monastic attitude.
-I spent most of my time, most of my free time in one room perfecting my craft day after day.
+I spent most of my free time in one room practicing my craft day after day.
 And I mean, I would sand and smooth and polish to perfection.
-I still go back those pieces all the time.
+I still go back to those pieces all the time.